chrsbell/employee-listing/README.md

 ## About

-A simple employee search tool using mock data, using React.
+A simple employee search tool using mock data, using React/styled-components.

 ## Features

 [x] Displays the employee data below
-[] Allows a user to search for an employee by name
+[x] Allows a user to search for an employee by name
 [] Allows a user to filter the data by both department and age

 ## Installing Dependencies